| Title: | Fast Alternatives to 'tidyverse' Functions |

 group_id row_id f_consecutive_id

-An alternative to dplyr::desc()
+An alternative to dplyr::desc() which is much faster

 for character vectors and factors.